 Andrés Pizarro Sotomayor

-Andrés Pizarro Sotomayor is a Panamanian attorney and human rights specialist.
-Since October 2009, he has worked for the Office of the Rapporteur on the Rights of Persons Deprived of Liberty in the Americas.
-Previously he worked at the IACHR on a fellowship (2007-2008), and was a consultant at the Due Process of Law Foundation (2006-2007) and at Citizens Alliance for Justice (2006-2007).
-He did a professional practicum at the Florida Coalition against Human Trafficking (2009), was an intern with the Project for Support and Modernization of the Prison System in Panama (2005-2006), and was a volunteer in the prison program run by the Catholic Church's Justice and Peace Program in Panama (2004).
-He graduated from the School of Law at Santa María La Antigua University in Panama (2006) and did a master’s in human rights (LL.M.) at the University of Notre Dame Law School in the United States (2009).
-He has several publications on human rights to his name.
+Andres Pizarro Sotomayor is a Panamanian attorney and human rights specialist.
+He currently works as an attorney at the Mesoamerica and Spanish-Speaking Caribbean Regional Group (since December 2013); he previously worked as a human rights specialist in charge of the operations of the Office of the Rapporteur on the Rights of Persons Deprived of Liberty in the Americas (from October 2009 to November 2013); and in the past he worked as a legal fellow at the Registry Group of the IACHR (2007-2008).
+Before that, he worked as a consultant for the Due Process of Law Foundation (2006-2007) and at Citizens Alliance for Justice (2006-2007).
+He did a professional practicum at the Florida Coalition against Human Trafficking (2009), and was an intern with the Project for Support and Modernization of the Prison System in Panama (2005-2006), among other projects.
+He graduated from the School of Law at Santa María La Antigua University in Panama (2006) and did a master degree in Human Rights Law (LL.M.) at the University of Notre Dame Law School in the United States (2009).
+He has several publications on human rights, including the translation into Spanish of the Sourcebook on Solitary Confinement by Dr. Sharon Shalev.

 Federico Portillo is a Salvadoran attorney and human rights specialist, and he works with the Commission's Protection Group.
 He graduated with a degree in legal sciences from Central American University (UCA) in 2004, and obtained a scholarship to complete a master’s in human rights protection from Spain's Alcalá University in 2007.
 He has taken courses on social programs and human development.
 He coordinated a CAFTA-USAID project on "Employment Rights of Persons with HIV/AIDS"; received a Rómulo Gallegos Fellowship from the IACHR (2008-2009); did a professional practicum at the Inter-American Court of Human Rights and at the Office of the Ombudsman in Spain; and worked for various institutions in El Salvador.